Scroll to top

 Important Warnings

-• Corporate travellers in defence, energy, or politically sensitive industries should take additional precautions regarding communications security.
+• Corporate travellers in defence, energy, media, or politically sensitive industries should take additional communications-security precautions and assume monitoring.

 FAQ